jrf0110/dirac/README.md

-# Dirac.js - Lighweight Postgres Layer
+# Dirac.js - Lightweight Postgres Layer

 Paul Dirac was a theoretical physicist who made fundamental contributions to the early development of both quantum mechanics and quantum electrodynamics.
 Dirac.js is a flexible and extendable database layer for Node Postgres.